tipulive/developer-full-stack-challenge/readme.md

-# Sorry for the inconvenience caused on this Git repository.
-I accidentally deleted some important folders and files.
-I will fix it and update it today to resolve the errors.
+# Fixed but readMe file is not complete about how to install it and run it